Updated information is available here: Social entrepreneurship

 A new strategy and Centre of Expertise for Social Enterprises

 In spring 2021, the Government adopted a strategy on social enterprises.
 One of the most important objectives of the strategy is to employ people with partial work capacity and those who are otherwise in a difficult labour market position.

-- Strategy for Social Enterprises (Publications of the Ministry of Economic Affairs and Employment 2021:41, in Finnish)
+- Strategy for Social Enterprises Publications of the Ministry of Economic Affairs and Employment 2022:5)

 Social business is one of the Government’s policies aimed at creating a labour market based on trust and equality and raising the employment rate.

 To ensure the implementation of the strategy, the Marin's Government decided to establish a new Centre of Expertise for Social Enterprises that operates in a network-based manner.
 It aims to increase the number of social enterprises in Finland and to promote the employment of people with partial work capacity at the same time.

 The Ministry of Economic Affairs and Employment has allocated EUR 3 million in a discretionary government grant to a new Centre of Expertise for Social Enterprises for 2021–2023.
 The discretionary government grant was awarded to a network-based consortium of six organisations.